sinequa/sba-angular/docs/modules/components/network.md

 - **Statistical relations**: In this case, we use **cross-aggregations** to count the number of records which contain two values of metadata.
 For example, we can count how many documents both have `docformat=pdf` and `author=John Doe`.
 The most frequent pairs of metadata are translated into edges between these metadata.
 - **Proximity relations**: In this case, we use aggregations to count the number of **cooccurence entities** stored within a specific column.
 A cooccurrence entity stores the occurrence of two other entities within a short range of text, like in the sentence *"**Larry Page** works at **Google**"*, which could be normalized as `(LARRY PAGE)#(GOOGLE)`.
 The cooccurrences are then translated as edges between each entity.
 - **Semantic relations**: In this case, we use aggregations to count the number of **semantic entities** stored within a specific column.
-A semantic entity stores the typed relation between two entities, like in the sentence *"**Larry Page** is an engineer who **works at** the company **Google**"* (unlike in the previous example, "work at" can be normalized as a type of relation between the two entities, so that this sentence could be stored as `(GOOGLE)->(EMPLOYS)->(LARRY PAGE)`).
+A semantic entity stores the typed relation between two entities, like in the sentence *"**Larry Page** is an engineer who **works at** the company **Google**"* (unlike in the previous example, "work at" can be normalized as a type of relation between the two entities, so that this sentence could be stored as `(GOOGLE)#(EMPLOYS)#(LARRY PAGE)`).
 Then this relation between the two entities can be visualized as a directed typed edge.

 Assuming the entities are properly extracted from documents, normalized and stored in columns of the index, the following example describe how to use the [`AggregationProvider`]({{site.baseurl}}components/classes/AggregationProvider.html) to produce different types of network visualizations.